-Greek captain Antonis Kampourakis has been diving into the depths of the Aegean sea, scouring the seafloor for precious sponges, for over 50 years.
+Greek sponge diver Antonis Kampourakis from Kalymnos has been diving into the depths of the Aegean sea, scouring the seafloor for precious sponges, for over 50 years.

-Sponge diving has been practiced for untold centuries on Kampourakis’ native island of Kalymnos, where the practice makes up a vital part of the economy and local identity.
+Sponge diving has been practiced for untold centuries on Kampourakis’ native island, where the practice makes up a vital part of the economy and local identity.

 The captain himself, who continued to plunge into the sea in search of sponges until he was 72, embodies the courageous spirit of the sponge divers of Kalymnos.